ben-kemister/development-cheat-sheets/_posts/2022-03-05-Project-K3s-on-raspbery-pi.md

 ## Enable the use of persistent volumes/data on my NAS

-Install the nfs client on all the k3s nodes.
+First install the nfs client on all the k3s nodes.

 ```sh
 sudo apt-get update && sudo apt-get install -y nfs-common
 ```